These instructions apply to the TaxSlayer Pro desktop program for years 2020 and forward.

 - Finish the amended return, answering the questions and adding an explanation.

 - Mark the amended return for electronic filing, if desired.
-Note that there are two steps involved to e-filing an amended return: (a) indicating that you wish to electronically file the amended return and (b) that you are ready to electronically file the amended return.
-For the return to be transmitted as amended, both must be indicated in the 1040-X menu.
+Note that there are two steps to follow in the 1040-X menu: (a) indicate that you wish to electronically file the amended return and (b) indicate that you are ready to electronically file the amended return.
+For the amended return to be transmitted, both must be indicated in the 1040-X menu.

 To amend the federal return without also completing a state amended return, follow Procedure 1 below.

-- If you see a diagnostic warning that the amended return will need to be paper filed, but you wish to e-file it, mark the 1040-X for e-file.
+- If you see a diagnostic warning that the amended return will need to be paper filed, but you wish to e-file it, return to the 1040-X menu and mark the 1040-X for e-file.

 Amending a state return

 State amended returns vary in their format.
-Some states use a separate form ending in the letter X, and this form may have three columns similar to the 1040-X. Other states amend the original return by checking a check box in the return header to indicate that the return is being amended, or in the case of California including Schedule X with the return indicates it is an amended return.
+Some states use a separate form ending in the letter X, and this form may have two or three columns showing original and corrected information, similar to the 1040-X. Other states amend the original return by checking a check box in the return header to indicate that the return is being amended, or in the case of California including Schedule X with the return indicates it is an amended return.
 Thus, the process of amending both federal and state returns simultaneously is complicated by which state is being amended.

 Additionally, some state amended returns are not supported for electronic filing.
 If a state amended return isn't supported for e-file, you will be told at some point in the process.